tonmendonca22/marketing_campaign/README.md

 ---

+## 🔗 Power BI Dashboard

+In addition to the interactive web-based analysis, a **Power BI dashboard** was created to provide business-friendly data visualizations and filtering capabilities.

+Access the interactive dashboard here: [▶️ View Dashboard](https://bit.ly/erivelton-mendonca_global_sales)

+---

 ## 📈 Analysis Summary

-The data analysis was performed using **React** and **Recharts**, resulting in an interactive report that presents the following key insights:
+The data analysis was performed using **Power BI**, resulting in an interactive report that presents the following key insights:

 - **🇵🇹 Portugal** customers had the **highest average spending**, making them ideal targets for premium campaigns.
 - **🎓 Doctorate holders** had the **highest purchase rate**, despite lower spending, suggesting strong conversion potential.